romeofx/BAN6420FinalProjectFlaskHealthcareApplication/README.md

 ## 🚀 Key Features

 - Web form to collect participant details.
-- SQLite/PostgreSQL database for secure storage.
+- SQLite database for secure storage.
 - CSV export for use in Jupyter notebooks.
 - Pandas + Matplotlib analysis for:
   - Highest income by age group.